jodic2026/aws-image-label-detection/README.md

 ---

 ## Conclusion
+In this project, I successfully built an image label detection system using AWS services.
+By integrating Amazon S3, AWS CLI, and Amazon Rekognition through Python, I was able to upload images, analyze them, and generate meaningful labels along with confidence scores.

+From a real-world perspective, this solution can be applied in various scenarios such as:

+Content moderation – automatically detecting inappropriate or sensitive images E-commerce – tagging and categorizing product images, improve search results for users Security and surveillance – identifying objects, people, or unusual activity Smart city applications – analyzing urban images (e.g., traffic, infrastructure, public spaces)

 ---

 ## Roadblocks/Challenges:
 - The experience of doing this project would have been elevated I understood Python script.
 - I was encountering errors because it's either, I was not saving the script in IDE, I typed wrong commands in the AWS CLI Terminal (missing letters or file type like .jpg)